Open-Short-Tools/OST-DPaint/README.md

 ## **OST-DPaint:**
-A quick and simple panel to manage Dynamic Paint settings
+A quick and simple panel to manage Dynamic Paint settings in the 3D Viewport

 ![image](https://github.com/user-attachments/assets/5539fc92-030e-4b00-91c4-322f66a350bc)